open-education-api/oeapi-profile-example/README.md

         - v7.0
 ```

-This makes it clear which profile, consumer and OEAPI versions were used to generate the specification.
+This makes it clear which profile, consumer and OEAPI versions are used in the specification.

 ## Generate the specification